webzfs/zfs-iostat/README.md

 - Linux: dataset counters come from `/proc/spl/kstat/zfs`, the mount map from `/proc/self/mounts`, and the files view from `/proc/<pid>/fd` and `/proc/<pid>/fdinfo`.
 - FreeBSD: dataset counters come from the `kstat.zfs` sysctl tree (read with `sysctl`), the mount map from `mount -p`, and the files view from `procstat -af`.
 (Root required on FreeBSD)

 FreeBSD note: the dataset sysctls do not expose the counter creation and snapshot times, so the lifetime average first report (the since mount numbers) is not available on FreeBSD.
 The first report is skipped, the same as passing `-y`.
-Give an interval to see per interval rates.
-If you run the tool with no interval on FreeBSD, it prints a note explaining this.

 ## Running